-There were arrangements to safeguard children and vulnerable adults from abuse.
+• There were arrangements to safeguard children and vulnerable adults from abuse.
 These arrangements reflected relevant legislation and local requirements.
 Policies were accessible to all staff.
 The policies and other documents clearly outlined who to contact for further guidance if staff had concerns about a patient's welfare.
 There was a lead member of staff for safeguarding.
 Practice staff attended safeguarding meetings and provided reports where necessary for other agencies.
-Staff demonstrated they understood
+Staff demonstrated they understood their responsibilities and all had received training on safeguarding children and vulnerable adults relevant to their role.
+The GPs were trained to child protection or child safeguarding level three.

-- their responsibilities and all had received training on safeguarding children and vulnerable adults relevant to their role.
-The GPs were trained to child protection or child safeguarding level three. - A notice in the waiting room advised patients that chaperones were available if required.
-All staff who acted as chaperones were trained for the role and had received a Disclosure and Barring Service (DBS) check or risk assessment of using staff in this role without DBS clearance.
+- A notice in the practice advised patients that chaperones were available if required.
+All staff who acted as chaperones were trained for the role and had received a Disclosure and Barring Service (DBS) check or risk assessment for using staff in this role without DBS clearance.
 (DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable). - We observed the premises to be clean and tidy.
+There was a lead member of staff for infection control who liaised with the local infection prevention teams to keep up to date with best practice.
 There was an infection control protocol and staff had received up to date training.
-Infection control and cleaning audits were undertaken and there was an action plan to address any improvements identified as a result.
-However, the practice was unable to demonstrate they kept records of domestic cleaning that was carried out. - The arrangements for managing medicines, including emergency medicines in the practice did not always keep patients safe (including obtaining, prescribing, recording, handling, storing, security and disposal).
-Medicines stored in the dispensary, treatment rooms and medicine refrigerators were stored securely and only accessible to authorised staff.
-Records showed medicines and vaccines were not always stored at the correct temperature in the medicine refrigerator at Eccles Surgery.
-We found some vaccines that were out of date stored in the medicine refrigerator at Eccles Surgery.
-Arrangements for controlled drugs (medicines that require extra checks and special storage arrangements because of their potential for misuse) were appropriate.
-Records for ordering, receipt, supply and disposal of controlled drugs met legal requirements.
-A named GP was responsible for the dispensary and the practice used standard operating procedures (SOPs) for dispensing.
-Staff followed procedures for handling requests for repeat prescriptions, including ensuring that further checks were completed.
-For example, blood tests.
-High risk medicines were reviewed by a GP before dispensing.
-However, at Phoenix Surgery and at Eccles Surgery we found that repeat prescriptions were frequently not signed by a GP before transfer of the medicines to the patient.
-The practice had a system that recorded dispensing errors and near misses (near misses are dispensing errors that do not reach a patient).
-These were discussed at practice meetings.
+Infection control audits were undertaken and there was an action plan to address any improvements identified as a result. - The arrangements for managing medicines, including emergency medicines in the practice did not always keep patients safe (including obtaining, prescribing, recording, handling, storing, security and disposal).
+Medicines stored in the treatment rooms and medicine refrigerators were stored securely and only accessible to authorised staff.
+However, records showed medicines and vaccines were not always stored at the correct temperature in the medicine refrigerators.
+For example, records showed that the temperature of one medicine refrigerator was above the maximum recommended on two occasions in September 2016 and the temperature of another medicine refrigerator was above the maximum recommended temperature on seven occasions in September 2016.
+The practice was unable to demonstrate the action taken by staff in response to these temperatures being recorded as outside of the acceptable limits of between two and eight degree centigrade.
 The practice carried out regular medicines audits, with the support of the local clinical commissioning group (CCG) pharmacy teams, to help ensure prescribing was in line with best practice guidelines for safe prescribing.
-Blank prescription forms were securely stored and there were systems to monitor their use.
-Blank prescription pads were stored securely.
+Blank prescription pads and forms were securely stored.
 However, the systems to monitor their use were not effective.
-For example, the practice was unable to demonstrate there were records kept of the serial numbers of blank prescription pads kept in the GPs home visit bags.
+For example, the practice was unable to demonstrate there were records kept of the serial numbers of blank prescription forms and the use of blank prescription pads was not tracked.
 Patient Group Directions had been adopted by the practice to allow the practice nurse to administer medicines in line with legislation.